My-Upera/front-test/README.md

-### 4. Search, Pagination, and Sort in Data:
+### 4. Search, Pagination, and Sort:

-- Mock API does not support search, pagination, and sort. use React-Table to implement those features.
+- Mock API does not support search, pagination, and sorting. use Tanstack-Table and your local state to implement those features.